gofynd/fdk-client-javascript/documentation/platform/COMPANYPROFILE.md

-This API allows to view all the locations associated to a company.
+Retrieve a list of locations associated with the company.

 *Returned Response:*